skanduru/privateGPT/README.md

+private ChatGPT is a very powerful concept and can be very useful to create a personal knowledgebase.
+It can churn out information and answer any question, but the response was very slow to be of any practical use.
+Maybe that is because it is purely python-based ?

+Thanks to the original author who created it.

+I added a pdf file and queried and got this response after 10 minutes ....

+Enter a query: Explain HybridAssetAllocation and its predecessor Bold Asset Allocation.
+Hopefully at some point the speed> Answer:
+ Here's an example of how you can create the HAACS function in Python using NumPy and Panda ny different ways depending on your specific requirements or personal preferences as a deve :```pythonimport pandas as pd  # for data manipulation (e.g., reading/writing csv) and savi split a column into multiple columns by default using pivot table modedef hybrid_asset(star
+        # define variables for dataframes (one per period) and labels/indexes of the assets
+(periods=(len("BDSKY")+9))  # ASKT, BSPT - one per period for BDSKY (except first)
+        # define variables to store the dataframes      df_list=[]```

+> source_documents/HybridAssetAllocation.pdf:
+Our new Hybrid Asset Allocation (HAA) is a follow-up on our Bold Asset Allocation (BAA).
+Us as our inspiration, we try to compose a much simpler strategy for retail investors.
+We aim balanced but aggressive strategy and much lower cash-fractions than BAA.
+An important role new strategy is reserved for our ‘canary’ approach for crash protection, but now combined w traditional dual momentum to arrive at our novel ‘hybrid’ approach.
+For HAA, we use a new s

+> source_documents/HybridAssetAllocation.pdf:
+Our Bold Asset Allocation (BAA) came in two variants: a balanced one (with Top6 out of a 12 risky universe) and an aggressive one (with Top1 out of a 4-asset risky universe).
+Our new Asset Allocation (HAA) strategy aims at just one (balanced and aggressive) model with a Top 8-asset risky universe, using a ‘hybrid’ combination of traditional dual momentum and a new

+> source_documents/HybridAssetAllocation.pdf:
+By the ‘hybrid’ combination of traditional dual momentum with a new canary asset TIP for cr protection, we are able to arrive at a very simple strategy called ‘Hybrid Asset Allocation which is much simpler than our complex BAA (Bold Asset Allocation) model.

+The recipe for this new HAA strategy is simple: on the close of the last trading day of eac

+> source_documents/HybridAssetAllocation.pdf:
+Keller, W.J., and A. Butler, 2015a, Elastic Asset Allocation (EAA), SSRN 2543979

+Keller, W.J., A. Butler, and I. Kipnis, 2015b, Momentum and Markowitz (CAA), SSRN 2606884 may improve so that we can put it for personal and career development to add richness in our lives.

 # privateGPT
 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!